 If your credentials place you at or above this profile, your chances of receiving Boston University scholarship funds are likely to be very good, particularly if you have calculated financial eligibility.
 If you place below this level, your chances of receiving University scholarships, or of having your financial eligibility fully met with these awards, are reduced.

-The chart above illustrates key characteristics of freshmen who enrolled for 2010-2011 and received BU need-based scholarships.
-Although the chart refers to income ranges, please keep in mind that income is only one of many factors used to determine family financial strength and eligibility.
+The chart above illustrates key characteristics of freshmen who applied for BU need-based scholarship aid.
+Although the chart refers to income ranges, please keep in mind that non-custodial parent income is not reflected in this data and that income is only one of many factors used to determine family financial strength and eligibility.
 Assets, cash flow, household size, number of children in college, and many other considerations are often equally important determinants.

 Other factors that may influence the awarding of University scholarships include the school/college of admission, geography, ethnicity, artistic or athletic talent, and alumni affiliation.
 These factors help us fulfill our commitment to equal opportunity and excellence.